Raptors end Lakers' 7-game winning streak in 113-104 victory - WHIZ News

 Danny Green went scoreless on 0-for-5 shooting in 27 minutes for the Lakers, who signed him to a two-year free agent deal in the summer.
 The sharpshooting veteran won a ring with the Raptors last year while shooting a career-high 45.5% on 3-pointers during his sole season in Toronto.

-Siakam got off to a 3-for-15 start from the field, preventing him from matching his 44-point effort at New Orleans two nights ago.
-But he excelled in the second half, particularly in a lineup including four reserves as Toronto jumped to its first double-digit lead of the night early in the fourth quarter.
+Boucher punctuated arguably the biggest game of his NBA career by blocking James’ layup attempt in the fourth quarter.
+The undrafted Canadian who was on the last two teams to win the NBA title blocked three total shots and went 7 for 11 from the field.

-Toronto opened the fourth with a 17-6 run led by nine points from Boucher, the undrafted Canadian who was on the last two teams to win the NBA title.
+“I’m going to remember this forever,” Boucher said.
+“I always wanted to play against (James and Davis), and to get a win makes it even better.”

 TIP-INS

-Raptors: Ibaka is leaving the team to return to Toronto for treatment, Nurse said.
-He will miss the rest of the road trip. … Lowry will be out for “a couple of weeks, minimum,” according to the coach. … Nurse won his first coaches’ challenge on a foul called against Siakam in the third quarter.
+Raptors: Ibaka is returning to Toronto for treatment. … Lowry will be out for “a couple of weeks, minimum,” Nurse said. … Nurse won his first coaches’ challenge on a foul called against Siakam in the third quarter.
 Nurse had gone 0 for 6 this season on challenges.
 He celebrated by hugging his assistant coaches and a Lakers fan at courtside.
+“Biggest moment of the game,” Nurse said with a grin.

 Lakers: Rajon Rondo has progressed to 5-on-5 full court workouts, but the veteran point guard still isn’t ready for his season debut.
 He has a right calf strain. … Troy Daniels hit three 3-pointers and finished with 11 points.